 Our friendly, Registered Veterinary Nurses (RVN’s) run a whole range of pet health clinics.
 Clinics provide valuable advice and information to help prevent problems before they arise including rabbit care, senior clinics and weight clinics to name a few.
-Clinics are FREE*, however there is a modest charge for minor procedures such as nail clipping, or blood pressure measurement.

 My pet has been given treatment for ticks, why do they still get them?